AmitNativ1984/amitnativ1984.github.io/_posts/2023-11-12-vision-transformers.markdown

 # **Vision Transformers (ViT) Explained**

 Vision and language are two big domains in machine learning.
-In the last few years, we have seen a lot of progress in the field of NLP, but the same cannot be said for computer vision.
+In the lasten few years, we have seen a lot of progress in the field of NLP, but the same cannot be said for computer vision.
 Most of the computer vision tasks are still dominated by Convolutional Neural Networks (CNNs).
 But recently, there has been a lot of research in the field of vision transformers, and they have shown promising results.
 In this article, we will explore the vision transformers and see how they work.

 This post follows the paper: [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Dosovitskiy et al. A seminal work that first introduced how vision transformers can be used for image classification tasks.